ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 ## Interaction with Tooltips

 By default, you can not hover over a tooltip or select its text.
-Set the `tooltip.enableInteraction` flag to `true` to enable selecting the text and clicking links within the tooltip.
+Set the `series[].tooltip.interaction.enabled` flag to `true` to enable selecting the text and clicking links within the tooltip.

 ### Example: Interaction with Tooltips